amitu/amitu.github.com/_posts/2013-12-13-on-sc-verdict-on-ipc377.md

 you can say any stupid thing as long as it favors homosexuals and pretend you are right.

-The claim that homosexuals is discriminated due to 377 is laughable.
-Here is why.
-If we assume that 377 can be summarised as "no backside entry", this law clearly leaves lesbians alone.

 **The vagueness argument**

 Now one can argue that law is vague, invoke the vagueness argument.